 A Hazard Analysis (HA) report has been issued for the TEDF project.
 It identifies construction hazards and operational hazards and mitigation plans for the hazards.
 The operational hazards are due to work activities and building design features associated with the usage of the new buildings.
 The HA report serves as the basis for planning physical and administrative controls to protect the health and safety of workers, contractors, and the environment.
-A project specific ES&H Plan per 10 CFR 851 will be prepared for the construction phase.
+A project specific ES&H Plan per 10 CFR 851 has been prepared for the CD-3a phase of work.